timscodebase/uno/CONTRIBUTING.md

 7. Celebrate your contribution to this project!
 8. Repeat!

+## Remember, This is supposed to be fun

+1. Make mistakes and brake the code!
+2. Learn, then then fix it,
+3. Repeat! 😀

 ## Code of Conduct

 This project and everyone participating in it is governed by the [Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.